 2. My personal favorite IDEs for python

 This is my absolute favorite IDE.
-It is extremely lightweight, completely free and has great integrations with several programming languages and source control like Git.
-It has also a modern and nice look and feel (with dark mode by default ), which is very important to me.
+It is extremely lightweight, completely free, and integrates several programming languages and source control like Git.
+It also has a modern and nice look and feel (with dark mode by default ), which is very important.
 You can also add a lot of plugins for docker support, database support, markdown, etc.

 PyCharm is a fully dedicated python IDE.
-It has a paid version, but also a community edition which is completely free.
+It has a paid version, but also a completely free community edition.
 The community edition has all the necessary features a developer needs.
 Out of the box it works with python.
 That means you don’t need to install any plugin or extension to get started.

 Pros: PyCharm is a dedicated python IDE.
 It runs python out of the box and has tons of users and good community support.

 Cons: PyCharm takes more time to load.
-It doesn’t have a nice look and feel, in my opinion.
+It doesn’t have a nice look and feels, in my opinion.

 Sublime-text is a paid IDE that has also good extensions for python.
 It is very efficient to deal with large files, I mainly use it for viewing and analyzing log files.
 But it’s also nice for python development.
 However, it might be a bit complicated for beginners to installing extensions.
 Therefore, I can only recommend sublime-text if you are already advanced and search for a nice and extremely efficient editor that is very flexible.

 Pros: Very efficient and lightweight, especially when dealing with large files.
 Good community and support